Table Badminton

 Table Badminton display at the National Badminton Museum.

-Photos: – Geoff Hinder Click on images to enlarge
+Photos: – Geoff Hinder Click on images to enlarge.

 Visit the National Badminton Museum, National Badminton Centre, Bradwell Road, Loughton Lodge, MILTON KEYNES MK8 9LA.